From nonlocality quantifiers for behaviors to nonlocality quantifiers for states

 \section{Discussion}

-We have seen an alternative way for quantifying nonlocality of states based on Bell nonlocality of behaviours.
-The key difference from preceding candidates was the introduction of a quantifier of nonlocality to weight each contribution from behaviours in the nonlocal volume.
+We have seen an alternative way for quantifying nonlocality of states based on Bell nonlocality of behavior.
+The key difference from preceding candidates was the introduction of a quantifier of nonlocality to weight each contribution from behavior in the nonlocal volume.

 A new degree of freedom has then been brought to the topic.
-And here we explored it by considering the simplest possibility among the ones at disposal in the literature when the question is how to compare two quantum probability distributions: the trace distance.
-Despite the good properties it has, including its formulation in terms of a linear programming, our simulations have shown that it was not sufficient to eliminate the anomalies.
+Here we explored it by considering the simplest possibility among the ones at disposal in the literature when the question is how to compare two quantum probability distributions: the trace distance.
+We proved that this quantifier has several good properties, including its formulation in terms of a linear programming, but our simulations have shown that it is not a monotonic function of entangleme.
 More specifically, the weak anomaly of nonlocality persists.
-Nevertheless, the local minimum for nonlocality with the trace-weighted nonlocal volume occurs in a different state than the minimum for the non-weighted version, showing that the weak anomaly is not an intrinsic characteristic of the scenario, but is strongly dependent of the choice of quantifier.
-It is a topic to further investigation how the behavior of the weighted version would be for different quantifiers $Q$ and whether we can find a nonlocality quantifier for states that does not exhibit any anomaly.
+Nevertheless, the local minimum for nonlocality with the trace-weighted nonlocal volume occurs in a different state than the minimum for the non-weighted version, showing that the weak anomaly is not an intrinsic characteristic of the scenario, but is dependent of the choice of quantifier.
+We conjecture that this non-monotonicity, despite the coincidence of the maxima, is a unavoidable manifestation of the intrinsic inequivalence between entanglement and nonlocality.
+It is a topic to further investigation how the behavior of the weighted version would be for different quantifiers $Q$ and whether we can prove that every nonlocality quantifier for states exhibits some kind of anomaly.
 Moreover, its robustness against noisy systems also remains to be tested.